FIVE JEWELS OF WISDOM

 few months, you should see a positive change in your life.
 This is not a

 sentimental or superficial activity.
-It is a jewel of cleansing that can, over
+It is a jewel of cleansing that, over

-time, connect you with the source of love within your being.
-The substance of
+time, can connect you with the source of love within your being.
+The substance

 towards union with that soul.
 The soul is the true master within and the inner